finos/common-domain-model/documentation/source/documentation.rst

 The ``EligibleCollateralCriteria`` data type contains the following key components to allow the digital representation of the detailed criteria reflected in the legal agreement:

-#. **Collateral Issuer Criteria** specifies criteria that the issuer must meet when defining collateral eligibility.
+#. **Collateral Issuer Criteria** specifies criteria that the issuer of an asset (if any) must meet when defining collateral eligibility for that asset.
 #. **Collateral Product Criteria** specifies criteria that the product must meet when defining collateral eligibility.
-#. **Collateral Treatment** specifies criteria for the treatment of eligible collateral when posted.
+#. **Collateral Treatment** specifies criteria for the treatment of collateral assets, including whether the asset is identified as eligible or ineligible, and treatment when posted.

 The following code snippets represent these three components of the eligible collateral model.
 These components are assembled under the ``EligibleCollateralCriteria`` data type, which is contained within the ``postingObligationElection`` component of the credit support agreement elections described above.